pryv/dev-site/source/open-api/index.md

 withTOC: true
 ---

-# Definition file
+# Definition files

-The [API of Open-Pryv.io](/reference/) (open source version of Pryv.io) in OpenAPI 3.0 format: [api_open.yaml](/open-api/3.0/api_open.yaml).

-The [API of Pryv.io](/reference/) (Entreprise license) in OpenAPI 3.0 format: [api.yaml](/open-api/3.0/api.yaml).

-The [admin API](/reference-admin/) of Pryv.io in OpenAPI 3.0 format: [api_admin.yaml](/open-api/3.0/api_admin.yaml).

-The [system API](/reference-system/) of Pryv.io in OpenAPI 3.0 format: [api_system.yaml](/open-api/3.0/api_system.yaml).

 These OpenAPI documents describe the Pryv.io API and conform to the OpenAPI Specification.
-They are represented in YAML format and can be downloaded from the above links to be imported on other API tools such as Postman.
+They are represented in YAML format and can be downloaded from the following links to be imported on other API tools such as Postman.

+- The [API of Open-Pryv.io](/reference/) (open source version of Pryv.io) in OpenAPI 3.0 format: [api_open.yaml](/open-api/3.0/api_open.yaml).

+- The [API of Pryv.io](/reference/) (Entreprise license) in OpenAPI 3.0 format: [api.yaml](/open-api/3.0/api.yaml).

+- The [admin API](/reference-admin/) of Pryv.io in OpenAPI 3.0 format: [api_admin.yaml](/open-api/3.0/api_admin.yaml).

+- The [system API](/reference-system/) of Pryv.io in OpenAPI 3.0 format: [api_system.yaml](/open-api/3.0/api_system.yaml).

 # Usage